 Mount Rushmore National Memorial, Crazy Horse Memorial, Custer State Park, and Evening Ceremony at Mount Rushmore

 We made two visits to Mount Rushmore, the first in the morning.
 They were powerwashing the mountain.
 It was amazingly crowded.

-Between visits we saw the Crazy Horse monument, and oddity that seems to have turned into a huge tourist affair.
+Between visits we saw the Crazy Horse Memorial, and oddity that seems to have turned into a huge tourist affair.
 The monument itself is on a 100-year completion timetable.